3 Words

 3 Words is the debut studio album by English singer Cheryl Cole released on 23 October 2009 by Fascination Records.
 Cole's first solo performance was on American rapper will.i.am's "Heartbreaker" (2008), on which she sang additional vocals.
 Following this, it was announced that Cole's band Girls Aloud would take a break from releasing material, having enjoyed five successful albums and twenty consecutive top-ten singles.
 In April 2009, Cole started working on solo material in Los Angeles and London, mainly collaborating with will.i.am, who served as executive producer of the album.

 The album was released to commercial and critical success.
 The album debuted at number one on the UK Albums Chart, selling 125,271 copies in its first week.
 The album also made appearances on the Irish, Australian and Swiss charts.
 In the UK the album was certified three times Platinum by the British Phonographic Industry and has since sold 1,000,000 copies in the country alone.

 Upon its release, 3 Words received positive reviews from music critics, who commended its production, lyrics and themes.
 The album spawned three singles—"Fight for This Love", the title song and "Parachute"—with the lead single becoming the fastest-selling single of 2009 in the UK and peaking at number one in Ireland, Denmark, Norway, Hungary and the UK.
 3 Words is Cole's most successful album to date.

 Background

-Cole's first foray into a solo music career occurred when she featured on will.i.am's "Heartbreaker".
-After having street dancing lessons during the filming of the Passions of Girls Aloud series, Cole was picked to appear in the song's video.
+Cole's first foray into a solo music career occurred in 2007 when she featured on will.i.am's "Heartbreaker".
+After having street dancing lessons during the filming of the ITV2 series Passions of Girls Aloud, Cole was picked to appear in the song's video.
 She was later asked to sing the female vocals on the UK release of the track.
 Cole's version is featured on her album as it was not featured on will.i.am's album Songs About Girls.